-On Foot: Leave by main entrance and bear left under the 'building archway' (main road entrance in to station).
-Take pedestrian underpass and across the green along Freeman's Walk (roughly in a straight line).
+On Foot: Leave by main entrance and walk over the 'park bridge over the ring road' and across the green along Freeman's Walk (roughly in a straight line).
 At the end, bear right and then immediately take Greyfriars Road ('dual carriage way') on left and follow round, past IKEA on your left, until you reach St John's church (red sandstone) on corner of Hill Street.
 The Meeting House is up Hill Street on the left just after the cobbled area marking the site of Hill Street Gate.
 About 12 to 15 minutes walk.

 By Taxi - Hill Street is off Corporation Street (St John's Church - red sandstone on the corner) and we are just up from Bond's Hospital - sheltered housing for old people.
 Note: We are not the Unitarian's Great Meeting House on Holyhead Road.

 Location Map (at StreetMap.co.uk)